-Influenced by French and Italian painters and engravers, Hogarth created work that ranged from realistic portraits to satirical caricatures, the latter which dealt humorously with “modern moral subjects” and were often mass-produced as prints during his lifetime.
+Influenced by French and Italian painters and engravers, Hogarth created work that ranged from realistic portraits to satirical caricatures.
+The latter were often mass-produced as prints during his lifetime, and dealt humorously with “modern moral subjects.”
 Most likely not a coincidence, Hogarth was reportedly a member of the Hellfire Club, the name given to secret groups established in Great Britain and Ireland in the 18th century.
 Group members were generally high-society individuals, often involved in religion and/or politics, who took part in socially perceived immoral acts.

 Hogarth was also a member of the Rose and Crown Club whose members included artists and art collectors.
 With a following among both the public and royalty, Hogarth’s subjects included some of the most noteworthy names in Georgian society.
 One of Hogarth’s many portraits (shown here) is significant because it depicts Hogarth’s friend and art patron, Mary Edwards.
 Hogarth and Edwards enjoyed a close friendship which was fruitful for Hogarth particularly from 1733 until her death in 1743, when she brought him commissions, including a portrait of her infant son, and referrals for other work.
 In return, Hogarth painted his complimentary Portrait of Miss Mary Edwards, which is currently in the Frick Collection art museum in New York City.